Thank Your Mailman Day

-Thank a Mailman Day is your chance to say thanks to the guy, or gal, who delivers your mail.
-After all, they are there six days a week.
-The reliable postal worker is always there doing their job, regardless of the weather.
+Thank Your Mailman Day, also called Thank Your Mail Carrier Day is today.
+On this February 4 holiday, we say thanks to the guy, or gal, who faithfully delivers our mail in all sorts of weather conditions.
+After all, your mail carrier delivers your mail six days a week.
 They are a hardy lot.
-You'll find some mail carriers on walking routes, wearing shorts in all but the coldest of winter days.
+Reliable postal workers are always there doing their job, regardless of the weather.
+You’ll find some mail carriers on walking routes, wearing shorts on all but the coldest of winter days.

 Did you Know?
 Pony Express riders were the most famous early American “mailmen”.
 Their motto was ” Neither rain, nor snow, nor death of the night, can keep us from our duty”.
 This motto is believed to be taken in part from a motto dating back to ancient times.
 Among the most popular variation is “Through rain or snow, or sleet or hail, we’ll carry the mail.
 We will not fail”.

-Make it a point to catch your mail carrier enroute today.
-Give him or her a great big smile and a great big "TY".
+Make it a point to catch your mail carrier on his or her route today.
+Give him or her a great big smile and a great big “TY”.
 If you happen to visit your local post office, give them a thank you, too.

 The title of this holiday has evolved over the past twenty years.
 Because the creator of this day is unknown, we believe the changes are arbitrary, and certainly not made by the creator of this day.